Cybersecurity Services in Coquitlam for Small and Mid-Size Businesses

 Do you provide on-site incident response in Coquitlam?+

 Yes.
 Fusion provides remote incident response 24/7 and dispatches on-site to Coquitlam and surrounding areas (Coquitlam, Port Coquitlam, Port Moody, Burke Mountain, Westwood Plateau) when physical access is needed.
-Our Vancouver team coordinates all local response.
+Our Metro Vancouver team coordinates all local response.

 What cybersecurity framework do you use?+

-Fusion aligns to CIS Controls v8.1.
-The same framework used by enterprises and government agencies.
+Fusion aligns to CIS Controls v8.1, the same framework used by enterprises and government agencies.
 This gives your business a documented, auditable security posture that satisfies insurers, auditors, and regulators.

 Can you help with cyber insurance compliance?+

 Yes.
-Fusion provides the documentation, controls, and technical evidence that cyber insurance carriers require.
-MFA enforcement, endpoint protection, backup verification, and incident response planning.
-All mapped to insurer questionnaire requirements.
+Fusion provides the documentation, controls, and technical evidence that cyber insurance carriers require: MFA enforcement, endpoint protection, backup verification, and incident response planning, all mapped to insurer questionnaire requirements.

 Do you offer security awareness training?+